genderkit/genderkit/_articles/eflornithine.md

 ### Why might I want to use eflornithine?

-Some people will use it as a temporary alternative measure for managing facial hair while they are waiting to access more permanent approaches, such as [laser hair reduction]({% link _articles/laser-hair-reduction.md %}) or [electrolysis]({% link _articles/electrolysis.md %}) hair removal {% cite ngicns2020facial %}.
+You might use it as a temporary alternative measure for managing facial hair while you are waiting to access more permanent approaches, such as [laser hair reduction]({% link _articles/laser-hair-reduction.md %}) or [electrolysis]({% link _articles/electrolysis.md %}) hair removal {% cite ngicns2020facial %}.
 This might be useful if:

-- they cannot afford to pay for permanent approaches yet, and there is no funding for them in their area
+- you cannot afford to pay for permanent approaches yet, and there is no funding for it in your area
-- they are delaying permanent approaches until they are prescribed GnRH agonists or other anti-androgens so that a better result can be achieved
+- you are delaying permanent approaches until you are prescribed GnRH agonists or other anti-androgens so that a better result can be achieved

 You may also choose to use eflornithine because you do not wish to make a permanent change to your body but would like less hair regrowth after shaving.